-Dance II, Principles of Dance II

-Credit: 1, Full Year Prerequisite: Dance I
+Dance II, Principles of Dance IICourse Number: 2941PEIMS #03830200Credit: 1, Full YearPrerequisite(s): Dance I

 In Dance II, students continue to develop intermediate movement principles and technical skills, as well as self-discipline and healthy bodies that move expressively, efficiently, and safely through space and time with a sensitive kinesthetic awareness.
 Evaluating and analyzing dance will allow students to strengthen decision-making skills, develop critical and creative thinking, and develop artistic and creative processes.
 There may be a cost associated with taking this course.